cooljoseph1/prior-testing/writeup2.md

-# Re: Experiment on Bernoulli processes
+# Results of "Experiment on Bernoulli processes"

 Two weeks ago I posted [an experiment for priors on Bernoulli processes](https://www.lesswrong.com/posts/mgSxBpYvAYPJf2uYb/experiment-test-your-priors-on-bernoulli-processes).
 I gave you all way too much data, though, so I don't think it worked out to be a very good experiment.